About Us

 SEE BIO

-As President and CEO of Saskatchewan Polytechnic, Dr. Larry Rosia leads the province’s primary provider of technical education and skills training.
-Saskatchewan Polytechnic serves more than 28,000 students and offers programs that touch every sector of the economy.
-In his role as President, Dr. Rosia is responsible for providing strategic direction and enabling the institution to capitalize on new opportunities.
-His priorities include ensuring that students have access to a high-quality, innovative post-secondary education, that employers have access to a highly skilled and qualified workforce and that Saskatchewan Polytechnic offers a positive and vibrant workplace environment.
+Dr. Rosia is responsible for leading the development of Sask Polytech’s vision and for providing strategic direction to the organization, enabling it to sustain its momentum and capitalize on new opportunities.
+His priorities include ensuring that students have access to a high-quality, innovative post-secondary education, that employers have access to a highly skilled and qualified workforce that contributes to Saskatchewan’s prosperity and that Sask Polytech nurtures a positive and vibrant workplace environment.

-Dr. Rosia’s career in education spans more than 35 years, as an Instructor, Program Chair, Revenue Generating Coordinator, Marketing Manager and Dean.
-He has more than 20 years of leadership experience and has served in advisory roles to community, provincial and municipal committees.
-Dr. Rosia is the President of Post-Secondary International Network and serves on Boards including CANARIE, Community Colleges for International Development, Polytechnics Canada, the International Mineral Innovation Institute, Skills Canada (Saskatchewan), the Chair Academy International Leadership Board, the Saskatchewan Post-Secondary International Education Council, the Saskatchewan Labour Market Task Force, World Federation of Colleges and Polytechnics and the University of Regina Senate.
+Dr. Rosia’s career in education spans more than 35 years, as an Instructor, Program Chair, Revenue Generating Coordinator, Marketing Manager, and Dean.
+He has more than 20 years of leadership experience in educational administration and has served in advisory roles to community, provincial and municipal committees.
+He is a current or former Board Member for several regional, national and international organizations including: Business/Higher Education Roundtable (BHER); Canadian Council of Chief Executives; Canadian Homebuilder’s Association; CANARIE; Community Colleges for International Development (CCID); the International Minerals Innovation Institute (IMII); Polytechnics Canada; Post-Secondary International Network (PIN); Skills Canada Saskatchewan; the Saskatchewan Post-Secondary International Education Council; the Saskatchewan Labour Market Task Force (LMTF); The Chair Academy; the University of Regina Senate; and the World Federation of Colleges & Polytechnics (WFCP).

-Dr. Rosia is an alumnus of the University of Alberta and Southern Alberta Institute of Technology (SAIT) and is a lifelong learner.
-He has a background in telecommunications engineering, adult education and educational policy and administration.
-In 2006, he completed his PhD in academic leadership at the University of Calgary.
-He completed the Executive Leadership Program at Harvard University and earned Institute of Corporate Directors Designation.
-Notable recognition includes the SAIT Board of Governors Award for Business and Industry Partnerships, the Conference Board of Canada Award for Business and Industry Partnerships, the Chair Academy International Exemplary Leadership Award, the Saskatchewan Men of Influence Award and the Paul A. Elsner Excellence in Leadership Award.
+Dr. Rosia is an alumnus of the University of Alberta and the Southern Alberta Institute of Technology (SAIT) and a lifelong learner.
+He has a background in telecommunications engineering, adult education, and educational policy and administration, and in 2006 completed his PhD in academic leadership at the University of Calgary.
+He completed the Executive Leadership Program at Harvard University and earned Institute of Corporate Directors (ICD) Designation.
+Notable recognition includes the SAIT Board of Governor Award for Business and Industry Partnerships, the Conference Board of Canada Award for Business and Industry Partnerships, the Chair Academy International Exemplary Leadership Award, the Saskatchewan Men of Influence Award, and the Paul A. Elsner Excellence in Leadership Award.

-Dr. Rosia authored a book entitled “The Successful College President.”
+Dr. Rosia is a well-respected ambassador for the post-secondary community.
+He authored a book titled “The Successful College President.”

 Hide Bio